How to Book a Mover

 • Professional Associations: Look for moving companies that are members of professional organizations like the American Moving & Storage Association (AMSA) or the International Association of Movers (IAM).
 Membership in these organizations often indicates a commitment to industry standards and quality service.

-• State Licensing: For local moves, verify that the company has the necessary state licensing.
+• State Licensing: For local moves, verify that the company holds the necessary state licensing.
 Each state has different requirements, so check your state’s regulations and confirm the company meets them.

 • In-Home Estimates: Opt for in-home estimates rather than online or over-the-phone quotes.
-An in-home estimate allows the company to accurately assess the volume and nature of your belongings, leading to a more precise quote.
+An in-home estimate enables the company to accurately assess the volume and nature of your belongings, resulting in a more precise quote.

 • Binding Estimates: Ask for binding estimates, which guarantee the final cost will not exceed the quoted amount, as long as you don’t add any additional items or services.
 This helps avoid unexpected costs on moving day.

-• Packing Services: Determine if the company offers packing services and whether this is included in the quote or available at an additional cost.
+• Packing Services: Check if the company offers packing services and whether they're included in the estimate or cost extra.

-• Specialty Items: If you have items that require special handling, such as pianos, artwork, or antiques, ensure the company has experience and the right equipment for these items.
+• Specialty Items: If you have items that require special handling, such as pianos, artwork, or antiques, ensure the company has the necessary experience and equipment for these items.

-• Insurance Coverage: Understand the type of insurance coverage provided.
+• Insurance Coverage: Understand the type of insurance coverage that is provided.
 Basic coverage is typically included, but you may want to opt for full-value protection for greater peace of mind.

 • Large Deposits: Reputable movers typically require a small deposit or no deposit at all.
 Be cautious if a company asks for a large upfront payment.

 If you have early access to your new house before the official moving day, take advantage of the opportunity to begin moving goods that most moving companies do not handle.
-Personal and valuable things such as vital documents, jewelry, dangerous and hazardous materials, or fragile belongings that require special care can fall into this category.
+Personal and valuable items, such as vital documents, jewelry, and fragile belongings that require special care, can fall into this category.

 Consider moving items of sentimental or immediate value that you may need right away, such as essential kitchenware, bedding, or clothing.
 Having these items readily available in your new home will make the initial days more comfortable and convenient.
-It also gives you the chance to set up key areas like the bedroom and kitchen ahead of time, making the transition smoother and allowing you to settle in more quickly.
+It also gives you the chance to set up key areas, such as the bedroom and kitchen, ahead of time, making the transition smoother and allowing you to settle in more quickly.

 When preparing for a move, it's always a good idea to pack an essentials box containing items you'll need immediately upon arriving at your new home.
 This box serves as a lifeline during the hectic period of moving day and the first few days in your new place.
 Include essential toiletries, such as toothpaste, toothbrushes, soap, and toilet paper, to ensure you have the basics covered for your family right away.
-Pack a change of clothes for each of your family members, including sleepwear, as well as bedding to make the first night in your new home comfortable.
+Pack a change of clothes for each family member, including sleepwear, as well as bedding, to make the first night in your new home comfortable.

-Even if your apartment or home was in show condition when you agreed to move, space will need a basic wipe down.
+Even if your apartment or home was in show condition when you agreed to move, it will need a basic wipe down.
 Stock up on cleaning supplies well in advance, as you'll need them for both your old and new homes.
-Don't forget places like above the window or door sills, on top of the fridge, and inside the cabinets.
-Look around outside if you have your own yard, too.
-Get rid of any dead leaves or brush, and make sure there's nothing that provides a hiding place for strangers.
-If you do this in advance, you won't get slowed down when you actually need to unpack.
+Check places like above the window, the door sills, on top of the fridge, and inside the cabinets.
+If you have a yard, check outside as well.
+Clear out any dead leaves or brush, and make sure nothing outside could hide someone.
+Doing this ahead of time helps you stay on track when it's time to unpack.

 Even if you have some work left to do before your actual move-in, find out who your neighbors are and let them get to know your face.
 Ask them for recommendations for items or services you know you'll need, or find out what people in the neighborhood do for fun.
 Then do a little footwork to get a sense of different routes or businesses/organizations around you.